 Model Fitting

-Currently, Contact Energy estimates well-head pressure decline by estimating the decline in a parametric, fitted elliptical curve.
-While the exact manner they do this is in is not completely transparent, inspection reveals it to be an exact fitted curve to the three points obtained at a single bore test, m=f(Pwh|t).
+Currently, Contact Energy estimates well-head pressure decline using a parametric, fitted elliptical curve.
+While the exact manner in which they do this is not completely transparent, inspection reveals it to be an exact fitted curve to the three points obtained at a single bore test, m=f(Pwh|t).
 Using the curve to estimate the mass flow at a fixed well-head pressure m|Pwh, they create a plot of standardised mass flow over time, m|Pwh=g(t).

 This method allows Contact to observe the changing conditions of the well, independent of operating pressure.
-It is used by the operator to indicate whether maintenance is required, and characteristics of the decline such as whether it is correlated with nearby wells can indicate the cause of decline, such as scaling, instrumentation error or reservoir pressure loss.
+It is used by the operator to indicate whether maintenance is required, and characteristics of the decline, such as whether it is correlated with nearby wells, can indicate the cause of decline, such as scaling, instrumentation error or reservoir pressure loss.

 It is worth noting that this is not a typical regression, where observations are assumed to be independent and ordinary least-squares minimisation would be used.